Overview

 Uses of isotopes

-Nuclear isotopes are essential tools in modern healthcare, used to diagnose and treat a wide range of diseases, including:
+Nuclear isotopes are essential tools in modern healthcare and industrial sectors, used for a wide range of applications, including:

 • sterilization of medical equipment